 - Do not share the pen.
-The pen is for subcutaneous injection only. - Inject OVIDREL as your doctor has taught you. - This pen is for single use only. - Please read these directions for use before using your OVIDREL Pen.
+The pen is for subcutaneous injection only. - Inject Ovidrel as your healthcare professional has taught you. - This pen is for single use only. - Please read these directions for use before using your Ovidrel Pen.
 Follow the procedure exactly, as it may differ from your past experience.

-OVIDREL Pen, and other materials you may need for injection:
+Ovidrel Pen, and other materials you may need for injection:

 1. Dose Setting Knob 7.
 Peel off seal tab

 2. Dose Display 8.
 Removable needle

 3. Plunger piston 9.
 Inner needle shield

 4. Reservoir holder 10.
 Outer needle cap

 5. Threaded needle connector 11.
 Alcohol wipes (not supplied with the product)

 6. Pen cap 12.
-Sharps disposal container (not supplied with the
+Sharps disposal container (not supplied with the product)

-product)

-Follow the directions below for injecting OVIDREL
+Follow the directions below for injecting Ovidrel

-1. Before you start using your OVIDREL Pen
+1. Before you start using your Ovidrel Pen